-Unlike microeconomics that concentrates itself with operations of single entities within different industries macro-economics concerns itself with the total performance of the entire economy.
+Unlike microeconomics which concentrates itself on operations of single entities within different industries macroeconomics concerns itself with the total performance of the entire economy.

 Money is generally defined as anything that is generally accepted for payment of goods and services.
 The main forms of money are bank notes and coins.
-The main functions are as a unit of account, a store of value and a medium of exchange.
-It is also used globally in occasional times as a means of deferred payment.
+The main functions are as a unit of account, a store of value, and a medium of exchange.
+It is also used globally at occasional times as a means of deferred payment.

 Most forms of money exist as fiat money.
 The main characteristic of fiat money is that it is valueless when it exists in its natural or physical condition.